argentsea/docfx/tutorials/configuration.md

 ### Managing Database Connections

-Sharded data sets may run to hundreds of servers.
+Sharded data sets may run to hundreds of servers (or more).
 ArgentSea manages any number of distinct shard sets and any number of connections in each shard set.

 You could have a distinct shard set for, say, all of your subscriber information and a separate shard set for all of your operational data.
 You define the shard set name in your configuration; when you query a shard set, you simply specify the shard set name.